romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are the consequences of a user’s membership in an instance, an organization, or multiple organizations on GitHub?
+Q: What are the consequences of a user’s membership in an instance, an organization, or multiple organizations on GitHub?
 <details><summary>Show the answer</summary><p>

 - **Requirement to adhere to the security policies of each organization, including 2FA if enforced**